ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 ## Add the Android and iOS Platforms

-Before adding any Capacitor platforms, we need to ensure that the application has been built.
-Capacitor copies the `webDir` folder set in `capacitor.config.json` into platform project folders -- if the directory does not exist the attempt to add the platform will fail.
+Before adding any Capacitor platforms, you need to make sure that your application has been built.
+If it has not been built, the `build` folder will not exist and the attempt to add the platform will fail.

-Let's build the application:

 ```bash
 $ npm run build
 ```

-Notice that the `build` folder has been created.
-Now open `.gitignore`, notice that `/build` is ignored when committing files to source control.
-When you first pull a Capacitor project from source control, don't forget to build it otherwise you won't be able to run on Android or iOS!

-Go ahead and add both the Android and iOS platforms:
+Now you can add both the Android and iOS platforms.

 ```bash
 $ ionic cap add android